 Alyson Gold Weinberg,

-Founder and President
+Founder and President, AWC

-Alyson earned a B.A. in English with a concentration in creative writing (poetry) from the University of Maryland, College Park, and has completed graduate-level coursework in fiction and poetry at Georgetown University and Johns Hopkins University.
-She was a fiction contributor at the Skidmore Summer Writers’ Institute and a poetry contributor at the Bread Loaf Writers’ Conference.
+Alyson earned a B.A. in English and creative writing (poetry) from the University of Maryland, College Park, and has completed postgraduate coursework in creative writing at Georgetown University, Johns Hopkins University, Stanford University, Kenyon Review Writers' Workshop, and the Bread Loaf Writers’ Conference.